Foreign correspondent in Colombia. I write about nature, culture and politics

 What drives someone to create?
 Why are people drawn to culture?
 What does creativity reveal about individuals and national identity?
 These are the questions I ask myself during my reporting, which often focuses on culture in the broadest sense.
 I’m fascinated by the natural world, an approach that informs my travel writing.

-I have also worked for The Connexion, a newspaper in France, the Sunday Times Style, Suitcase and Plinth, an art platform.
-I do freelance editing, copywriting and communications assignments.
+India, Thailand and Montpellier are places I’ve called home, and I have also worked for The Connexion, a newspaper in France, the Sunday Times Style, Suitcase and Plinth, an art platform.
+I do freelance editing, copywriting and ghostwriting for lifestyle brands, tech and cities.

 For commissions and questions, please get in touch.